 Tardies: All students arriving late to school must go to the Attendance office for a tardy pass.
+Students are late to school if they are not in their first block class by the 7:22 bell.
 An excused tardy note must be presented at that time.

 If a student is late to class, the teacher is to mark him/her "tardy" to class.
 Recurring tardies will be addressed by Administration and will result in more severe consequences as pursuant to St. Lucie County's Student Code of Conduct.